dock108/org-docs-and-guides/project-docs/documentation-config.md

 - `/Developer Guides`
   - `Technical Setup Guides`: Instructions and guides for setting up development environments.
   - `Code Style and Standards`: Guidelines for code style and best practices.

-#### Contribution Guidelines
-- `/Contribution Guidelines`
-  - `How to Contribute`: Detailed guidelines on how to contribute to the projects.
-  - `Issue Reporting Guidelines`: Standards and procedures for reporting issues.

 ### Documentation Focus
 - **Comprehensive Coverage**: Ensure all aspects of both apps are thoroughly documented.